Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Introduction

-Left-symmetric algebras (also known as Vinberg-Koszul algebras) play an important role in various fields of mathematics and mathematical physics; for instance, rooted tree algebras, operad theory, vertex algebras, convex homogeneous cones, affine manifolds, left-invariant affine structures on Lie groups, to name just a few.
+Left-symmetric algebras (also known in the literature as Vinberg-Koszul algebras) play an important role in various fields of mathematics and mathematical physics; for instance, rooted tree algebras, operad theory, vertex algebras, convex homogeneous cones, affine manifolds, left-invariant affine structures on Lie groups, to name just a few.
 For a thorough review, see \cite{B3}.

-Over the real and complex numbers left-symmetric algebras are closely related to the theory of left-invariant affine structures over Lie groups, see for example \cite{M, GS} (and references therein).
+Over the real and complex numbers left-symmetric algebras are closely related to the theory of left-invariant affine structures over Lie groups; see, for example, \cite{M, GS} (and references therein).

-The investigation and classification of left-symmetric structure on Lie (super)algebras is an important subject by its own, as initiated in \cite{S}.
+The investigation and classification of left-symmetric structure on Lie (super)algebras is an important subject on its own, as initiated in \cite{S}.
 The problem, however, seems to be difficult to handle.

-For reductive Lie algebras, Baues \cite{Ba} proved that $\mathfrak{gl}(n)$ is the only reductive Lie algebra with one-dimensional center and a simple semisimple ideal which admits left-symmetric algebras over an algebraically closed ground field (see also \cite{B1}).
-Morover, all left-symmetric algebras on $\mathfrak{gl}(n)$ were classified.
+For reductive Lie algebras, Baues \cite{Ba} proved that $\mathfrak{gl}(n)$ is the only reductive Lie algebra with one-dimensional center and a simple semisimple ideal which admits left- symmetric algebras over an algebraically closed ground field (see also \cite{B1}).
+Moreover, all left-symmetric algebras on $\mathfrak{gl}(n)$ were classified.

-Simple Lie algebras over complex numbers do not admit left-symmetric structures, see \cite{H}.
+Simple Lie algebras over complex numbers do not admit left-symmetric structures, see~\cite{H}.
 The existence of such structures is not always guaranteed, even for nilpotent Lie algebras.
-There are filiform nilpotent Lie groups of dimension $10 \leq n \leq 13$ which do not admit any left-invariant affine structure, see \cite{B, B3, BG}.
+There are filiform nilpotent Lie groups of dimension $10 \leq n \leq 13$ that do not admit any left-invariant affine structure, see \cite{B, B3, BG}.
 Any filiform nilpotent Lie group of dimension $n \leq 9$ admits a left-invariant affine structure.

 Nevertheless, left-symmetric algebra structures on both finite-dimensional and infinite-dimensional Lie algebras have been studied extensively, see \cite{Bai, B2, YZ} as well as \cite{CL, KCB, TB}, respectively.
-Left symmetric structures on the Virasoro superalgebra were studied in \cite{KB}.
+Left-symmetric structures on the Virasoro superalgebra were studied in \cite{KB}.

 In the super setting, it was proved in \cite{DZ} that $\mathfrak{sl}(m +1|m)$ admits a left-symmetric superalgebra, and a full classification is offered in the case of $\mathfrak{sl}(2|1)$.
-Moreover, it was shown that $\mathfrak{sl}(m|1)$ does not admit left-symmetric superalgebras for $m \geq 3$.
+Moreover, it was shown that $\mathfrak{sl}(m|1)$ does not admit a left-symmetric structure for $m \geq 3$.

+Over a field of characteristic 2, all left-symmetric structures on a 2-dimensional superspace have been classified in \cite{BBE}.

 There is also the notion of Novikov algebra.
 It was introduced in connection with the Poisson brackets of hydrodynamic type, see \cite{BN}.